The Safeguard Mechanism has been reformed following a

-For each financial year (the reporting year), the Clean Energy Regulator is required to publish information about all designated large facilities with emissions over 100,000 tonnes of carbon dioxide equivalent (CO2-e), as outlined in the
+For each financial year, the CER is required to publish information about all designated large facilities with emissions over 100,000 tonnes of carbon dioxide equivalent (CO2-e), as outlined in the

 National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015.